 It is hoped that you have an interest in protecting all individuals’ guarantee of religious liberty.
 To sit idle allows religious bigots to run roughshod over others and contributes to worldwide religious intolerance and eventual misunderstanding, death, and destruction.
 Commit yourself to speak up against those who would lie and distort the truth.
 United we can bring forth a new paradigm of honest, clean communication to bring about a spiritual solution to the distress of all the people in our world.

-Minister Celinas Ruth, Esq.
+Human-rights Advocate and Minister Celinas Ruth, Esq.

 Managing Attorney of Global Family Legal Services, a faith-based legal services program of Global Community Communications Alliance